lucasdietrich/AVRTOS/readme.md

 - Mutex and Semaphores
 - Thread sleep up to 65 seconds (or more if using high precision time objects)
 - Scheduler lock/unlock to temporarily set a preemptive thread as cooperative
-- Waking up threads waiting on events (mutex release, semaphore give)
+- Waking up threads waiting on events (mutex unlock, semaphore give)
 - Scheduler calls (thread switching) from interrupt handler
 - Canaries
 - Runtime stack/thread creation